jupyter/nbgrader/docs/source/user_guide/2_developing_assignments.rst

 ----------------

 If you select the "Solution?" checkbox for a cell, it will mark that cell as a "solution" cell.
-When creating the `release version <3%20-%20Releasing%20assignments.ipynb>`__ of the assignment, the bodies of solution cells will be replaced with a code or text stub indicating to the students that they should put their answer or solution there.
+When creating the :doc:`release version <3_releasing_assignments>` of the assignment, the bodies of solution cells will be replaced with a code or text stub indicating to the students that they should put their answer or solution there.

 Cells can be both grader and solution cells.
 This case arises with written answers, for example, because the cell contains both the